 Northern Sky Theater

-Campers at the park receive a 30% discount to all Northern Sky summer shows.
-Northern Sky discount cards are distributed upon check-in at the park office.
-Campers with the card pay only $4.00 for kids age 3 through 12, $8.00 for students and $15.00 for adults (tax included).
+Campers at the park receive up to a discount to all Northern Sky summer shows.
+Call our office for Northern Sky discounts with your campsite name and number.
+Campers pay only $8.00 for kids age 3 through 12, $13.00 for students and $23.00 for adults (standard pricing, additional $8 each for premium seats).
 This discount is not available for Online Ticket Sales so please call the Northern Sky office for tickets.
 We do allow well-behaved dogs on leashes to attend with their family at our Summer State Park Amphitheater Shows Only.
 We do ask that your party sits on an aisle off the the right or left side and closer to the back in case your furry friend starts “singing along” with the show and you need to make a quick exit so as not to disturb the other patrons.
 It is NOT necessary to have a State Park sticker to enter the park to see an Northern Sky performance provided you enter the park no earlier than one hour prior to the performance.
-If you plan to spend extra time in the park prior to showtime, day park passes run $7 for WI state residents ($3 for WI state residents 65 years or older), and $10 for non-residents.
+If you plan to spend extra time in the park prior to showtime, day park passes run $8 for WI state residents ($3 for WI state residents 65 years or older), and $11 for non-residents.

 Trail Genius Interactive Map of Peninsula State Park